 This single step is widely seen as a clear demonstration of the way the UK Government now views landlords as part of the Private Rental Sector (PRS).
 Many argue that without our successful buy to let sector we would not have the PRS many tenants currently enjoy.
 And yet for many landlords this single tax change could ultimately result in making their business unprofitable.

 Add the introduction of a Stamp Duty Surcharge for second properties and is it any wonder that today the UK landlord is feeling threatened.

 Enter the need to adapt

 There has been much talk of property tax advisers introducing creative tax structures to shelter buy to let profits.
 However, the more imaginative landlord has instead been looking at ways to increase profits and remain in the game.

 In recent years there has been something of an explosion in landlords choosing to invest in shared houses for working professionals.
 A number of larger landlords have been restructuring their portfolios by selling off single let properties to help fund a move into house shares.
 The main reason for this change is the potential for increased profits.This strategy sits perfectly at a time when the UK has a population of over 65 million people and many young people are unable to afford to buy their own home.

 HMO flats and houses often have as many as five or six separate tenancies all under one roof.
 The main advantage of a HMO over a single let property is the potential for an increase in gross rents.
 Another is the reduction in many of the maintenance costs with all services being under one roof.
 So rather than have six houses with six boilers the landlord has just one boiler.
 This all makes good business sense.

 So what can we expect in the future?

-As a result of the planned tax changes we expect to see an acceleration in the number of landlords selling their single let properties between 2018 – 2020.
+As a result of the planned tax changes we expect to see an acceleration in the number of landlords selling their single let properties in 2023.